ieeecsbuet/ieeecsbuet.github.io/README.md

 If you follow these, you should have a successful pull request with your changes.
 Happy contributing.

 #### deploy.sh
-This shell commands builds the site, adds new commit and pushes to remote.
+This shell command builds the site, adds new commit and pushes to remote.
 If you're not comfortable with pushing your commits using git commands, you can use this instead.

 ```sh